 and approaches that might be used to this end.

-Plus: more speakers, opportunities to enjoy fellowship, good food, time for reflection, & engaging conversations throughout the weekend.
+Throughout the weekend you can enjoy presentations, workshops, fellowship, good food, time for reflection, & engaging conversations.

 Weekend and Saturday only tickets available.
 We also offer bursary places.
 For more information on any aspect of the conference email Tilly: firstname.lastname@example.org